damionjunk/dolmenwood-wormskin-index/dwi.md

 - The Tale of the Hag; ws5 p17
 - The Fairy Lords of Dolmenwood; ws6 p2-7
 - The Brackenwold Calendar; ws6 p8-12
+- The Sisters of the Chalice and the Moon; ws8 p2-13

 ## Classes